 The CEE counterpart to VÖNIX is the CECE Socially Responsible Investment (CECE SRI EUR).
 It consists of those companies that are tradable on the stock exchanges in Central, Eastern and Southeastern Europe and that are leaders in terms of social and environmental performance.

 Green bonds are considered a new form of sustainable investment.
 Their sole purpose is to finance ecological projects.
-The following Green Bonds are currently listed on the Vienna Stock Exchange (as of August 2018):

 The EU Commission is currently working on official European sustainability standards and certificates for Green Bonds.
 This is intended to encourage countries and companies to issue even more Green Bonds.
 On the other hand, a stop should be put to possible uncontrolled growth.

 At present, voluntary guidelines already exist, which are laid down in the "Green Bond Principles".
 They are designed to ensure the integrity and transparency of the product and regulate the selection process for a project, the disclosure and management of the use of funds and the reporting requirements to ensure that the funds actually benefit society and the environment.
 The guidelines also include the recommendation of an external review by independent institutes, which assess the sustainability of the respective project through so-called second party opinions.
 There is also the possibility of an eco-rating.